cscanlin/munger-builder/README.md

  - Better options for more customizability (headers, summary, column order, etc.)
  - More examples of extensibility (web scraping, more pandas stuff)

- There's also some other relatively simple python tasks I'm thinking of making similar tools for, like web scraping and maybe some sort of loop/conditional builder?
+ There's also some other relatively simple python tasks I'm thinking of making similar tools for, like web scraping, xml parsing, and maybe some sort of loop/conditional builder?
 Ideally they could all work together to make something really useful for people starting to learn Python.

  If you have a feature request, or are interested in the other tools, feel free to let me know.
 Contributions are welcome as well (especially from any front end developers...)